 It is the Group's policy to carry out production in accordance with the principle of "Safety First, Prevention Crucial", and supervisors at each level in the Group must adhere to the principle of "Production Management Must Encompass Management of Safety", production must take into account the needs for safety, in order to achieve safe and civilized production.
 Fujian Wide Plus has established a Procedural Document for Safety Production Responsibility System, which lists out a series of occupational health and safety measures that have to be adopted such as providing a safe working environment and protecting employees from occupational hazards by provision of staff trainings, handling procedures of hazardous and explosive goods, proper operation of equipments etc. The Group implemented the above said relevant procedures, rules and regulations and no incident of work injury occurred throughout the Year.
 The implementation thereof is monitored by a designated committee by the senior management with both regular inspections and spot checks.
-In October 2015, we appointed an independent accredited environmental assessment organisation to carry out an annual inspection on occupational noise exposure, the result of the inspection indicated that occupational noise exposure in our production lines met the required relevant national standard, i.e. "Occupational exposure limits for hazardous agents in the workplace Part 2: Physical agents (工作場所有害因素職業接觸限值第2部分:物理因素)" - GBZ2.2-2007.
+In November 2016, we appointed an independent accredited environmental assessment organisation to carry out an annual inspection on workplace air and occupational noise exposure, the result of the inspection indicated that workplace air and occupational noise exposure in our production lines met the required relevant national standard, i.e. "Occupational exposure limits for hazardous agents in the workplace Part 2: Physical agents (工作場所有害因素職業接觸限值第2部分:物理因素)" - GBZ2.1 and GBZ2.2-2007 respectively.